-Applicants may cancel their enrollment without penalty as follows: 1) within three business days following their signing of this Enrollment Agreement; 2) within three business days following their attendance at the regularly scheduled orientation held prior to the first course session of the applicant's program; or 3) any time within the first two weeks of classes in the program or programs for which they are enrolled.
+Applicants may cancel their enrollment without penalty or tuition obligations as follows: 1) within three business days following their signing of this Enrollment Agreement; 2) within three business days following their attendance at the regularly scheduled orientation held prior to the first course session of the applicant's program; or 3) any time within the first two weeks of scheduled instruction after the first course session in the program or programs for which they are enrolled.

-Applicants who provide written notice to the school of their intent to cancel their enrollment under any of the three circumstances outlined in the previous paragraph will receive a full refund of all monies paid, and/or a credit to all fees charged to their account which have not yet been paid, no later than 30 calendar days following the date of their written notice of cancellation, and no future monies will be owed to Empire College.
+Applicants who provide written notice to the school of their intent to cancel their enrollment under any of the three circumstances outlined in the previous paragraph will receive a full refund of all monies paid and/or a credit to all fees charged to their account which have not yet been paid, less a registration or administration fee not to exceed \$150.00, no later than 45 calendar days following the date of their written notice of cancellation, and no future monies will be owed to Empire College.

-Cancellation of enrollment by the applicant is only effective upon notice received by the school of the applicant's intent to cancel.
+Cancellation of enrollment by the applicant shall be in writing, and a withdrawal may be effectuated by the student's written notice or by the student's conduct, including but not necessarily limited to, a student's lack of attendance.
 Cancellation requires no specific form of notification so long as cancellation is expressed to the School of Law in writing; email and texting are acceptable examples.
 Applicants who do not attend the first course session of the program for which they are enrolled, and who do not provide notice to the school that they are unable to attend the first course session but desire to remain enrolled, will be presumed to be still enrolled.
+Continued lack of attendance thereafter may effectuate a withdrawal.